BrunoPascoa76/IHC_groupP/Personas_and_Scenarios.md

 # Scenarios:

 ## Scenario 1: Shopping List
 Harrison wants to go shopping, so he creates a new shopping lists and adds items to the list.
-He then checks the shopping list at the app and, after finishing, he scans the barcode to get the price.
+He then checks the shopping list at the app and, after finishing, he scans the qr code to get the price.
+Since Harrison's app is associated with MB Way through his phone number, the transaction is automatically processed.

+## Scenario 2: Buying bus ticket
+Harrison is going back home from work, so catches the bus and pays the driver with money.
+While he's waiting, he adds the ticket cost to the app.

+## Scenario 3: Adding a family member